-The purpose of this study was to identify an appropriate structure to successfully serve all alternative students in an effort to increase the graduation rate and academic proficiency of the students at an alternative high school in rural southeastern North Carolina.
-There are many topics that address graduation rates and academic proficiency, however, in this literature review are the following subtopics are discussed: at-risk students, alternative learning programs, alternative schools, school climate, school leaders, high school graduation, seat time, different approaches to course credit, school suspension background (causes and effects), in-school suspension, alternatives to suspensions, disparities of punishment regarding minorities and genders, classroom management, absences, poverty, dropout rates, gang data specific to North Carolina, case study of a dropout, developing leadership within schools to empower youths, and program structures associated with student success.
+The purpose of this study is to identify an appropriate structure to successfully serve all alternative students in an effort to increase the graduation rate and academic proficiency of the students at an alternative high school in rural southeastern North Carolina and how virtual learning and seat time impacts this structure.
+There are many topics that address graduation rates and academic proficiency, however, in this literature review the following subtopics are discussed: at-risk students, alternative learning programs, alternative schools, school climate, school leaders, high school graduation, seat time, different approaches to course credit, school suspension background (causes and effects), in-school suspension, alternatives to suspensions, disparities of punishment regarding minorities and genders, classroom management, absences, poverty, dropout rates, gang data specific to North Carolina, case study of a dropout, developing leadership within schools to empower youths, and program structures associated with student success.